They recovered from Covid, but died of a "black fungus".What we know about the diseases that dominate India | ExBulletin

 They recovered from Covid, but died of a “black fungus”.What we know about the diseases that dominate India

-In early May, Indian doctors began warning about the increase in mucormycosis.
+(CNN)-In early May, Indian doctors began warning about an increase in zygomycosis.
 It is also known as a rare and potentially fatal infection.
 Black ear mushroom.

-Many people who are infected Coronavirus Patients, or patients who have recently recovered from Covid-19 and whose immune system is weakened by the virus or who have an underlying disorder, especially diabetes.
+Many people who are infected Coronavirus Patients, or patients who have recently recovered from Covid-19 and have a weakened immune system due to the virus or have an underlying disorder (especially diabetes).

 Thousands of black fungus cases have been reported nationwide in the past few weeks, with hundreds hospitalized and at least 90 dead.
 Two states declared it an epidemic, and the central government made it a noticeable illness.